Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Optimizations and Kilonova Types

 \section{Optimizations and Kilonova Types}

 After calculating $P_c$ for each O4 event in two observing scenarios each with a grid of observational parameters we can evaluate what works best to optically find the kilonova.
 The answer to this depends on the science goal.
-Our primary science aim is standard siren cosmology, so we set a goal to identify counterparts to every kilonova that the LVK detects as a GW event.
+Our primary science objective is standard siren cosmology, so we aim to identify optical counterparts to every kilonova-progenitor detected by the LVK.
+To this end, we chose to focus on optimizations that require two detections at least 30 minutes apart, in order to remove spurious detections due to asteroids.
 In this section we discuss the optimizing the strategy given the science goal, and then discuss the detailed metric, which involves exploring the meaning of covering the space of Kasen models.